-The communal spaces remain accessible to all students currently with the exception of the gym.
-The gym has been closed as a measurement from the government.
-We would ask that students who show cold or flu-like symptoms as described on these pages self-isolate and follow the government’s stay at home advice.
+The communal spaces remain, including the gym will reopen on 1st of July, in line with the government easing of restrictions.
+We would ask that students who show cold or flu-like symptoms as described on these pages self- isolate and follow the government’s stay at home advice.

 The government has advised against large gatherings, and we request that social gatherings in the residence are limited to 10 students or less.

 As a precaution, and in accordance with the government guidance we have cancelled our planned events for the time being.
 You will be notified when they recommence.